 Recommended by David | Delve into Europe

-Cardiff is a bit of a hidden gem when it comes to the festive season, but it's one of the best Christmas cities in Europe.
+Cardiff is often an overlooked hidden gem when it comes to the festive season, but it’s one of the best Christmas cities in Europe.

 It’s spread over two locations in the city centre.
 The main market is spread around the streets close to 15th century St John’s Church and Cardiff Market, including the popular Hayes shopping area.
 This is Christmas with a Welsh twist, where you can find gifts made from Welsh slate and some fantastic Snowdonia cheeses in the food stalls.